filoromz/KnightTravails/README.md

 Solving KnightTravails Problem

 The following code will solve the famous KnightTravails problem.
 The problem is as follows:
-Given a standard 8x8 chess board, find the minimum number of moves that a Knight chess piece needs to take from two arbitrary squares.
+Given a standard 8x8 chess board, find the minimum number of moves that a Knight chess piece needs to take between two arbitrarily chosen squares.

 The solution that I coded uses the Breadth First Search Algorithm.
 (BFS)